Introduction

 Key characteristics of prerogative powers include:

-- Common Law Origin: They arise from tradition, not statutes.
+- Common Law Origin: They stem from longstanding customs and judicial decisions, not from Acts of Parliament.

 Scope and Categories